 This increasing tendency of younger people to experience these illnesses speaks to the importance of critical illness cover.
 Experts say that though the trend is increasing, overall statistics are low and there is no cause for alarm.

 Consumers who are smart do not live their lives according to percentages but develop contingency plans.
 It is no longer enough to rely on a health insurance policy for financial assistance when critical illness strikes.

 How Critical Illness Cover Works

-A critical illness policy can be purchase as standalone cover or as a life insurance rider.
+A critical illness policy can be purchased as a standalone cover or as a life insurance rider.
 It provides a fixed sum upon diagnosis of a critical illness covered by the insurance provider.
 This cover can be used to pay for recuperation expenses and living costs incurred while the individual is out of work.
 If the individual must travel abroad to get treatment for a critical illness, the payout can be applied to travel costs.

 A rider-based plan may also contain a rider for accidental death, offering additional cover.
 Riders are dependent upon the base policy being in place so if the life insurance cover is cancelled, the riders will also be cancelled.

 When shopping for a standalone critical illness policy or a critical illness rider, it is important to assess the number and type of diseases covered.
 If the cover is being considered as a rider, the consumer should find out whether a critical illness claim will affect the amount of life insurance cover.
 Premiums and exclusions should also be compared.

 In many cases, an individual may not find a single critical illness plan that includes all the conditions against which the individual is seeking financial protection.
 Purchasing two policies is one solution and may not cost any additional money because the individual can scale back each policy to prevent overlap in terms of covered conditions.